lisatitshall/women-on-boards/README.md

 - Step 4: Plot dependent and independent variables to assess strength and linearity of relationships
 - Step 5: Use correlation, ANOVA and Kruskal Wallis tests to confirm relationships statistically
 - Step 6: Use tidymodels with k-fold cross validation to fit a linear regression model
+- Step 7: See if a lasso regression model is an improvement on the linear regression model

 ## Findings
 ### [1] The percentage of women on boards is approximately normal